emjogale/maker-landing-page/README.md

 I learnt about centering images within a container.
 I went for the flexbox approach and realised that flexbox isn't just for the main layout of a page but can be used in small sections.
 I learnt you can change the diplay of an heading element to inline-block so you can absolutely position a span against the text within the heading.
 I discovered how to change the colour of an SVG image - by changing the 'fill' propery in the SVG file.
+I learnt how to use the :nth-child selector to style alternating siblings differently.

 ### Continued development